Sitili Tupouniua

+Tupouniua previously played for the Sydney Roosters with whom he won the 2020 World Club Challenge.

 Background

 Tupouniua was born in Auckland, New Zealand, and is of Tongan descent.

 Tupouniua played his junior rugby league for the Marist Saints.
 He played in the Sydney Roosters’ Holden Cup side from 2016-2017, including in the Sydney Roosters’ 2016 Holden Cup premiership winning team.

 Playing career

 2018

 Tupouniua made his first grade debut for the Sydney Roosters in round 16 of the 2018 NRL season against the Melbourne Storm at Adelaide Oval.

 2019

-Tupouniua scored his first try in the top grade against Canterbury-Bankstown in round 14 of the 2019 NRL season at the Sydney Cricket Ground.
+Tupouniua scored his first try in the top grade against the Canterbury Bulldogs in round 14 of the 2019 NRL season at the Sydney Cricket Ground.

 Tupouniua featured for North Sydney, the Sydney Roosters feeder club in the 2019 Canterbury Cup NSW finals series.
 Tupouniua scored 2 tries in North Sydney's elimination final defeat by Newtown at Leichhardt Oval.

 2020

 Tupouniua scored his first try of the 2020 NRL season in round 9 as the Sydney Roosters defeated North Queensland 42–16 at Queensland Country Bank Stadium.

-In round 16 of the 2020 NRL season, he scored two tries for the Roosters in a 58–12 victory over Brisbane at the Sydney Cricket Ground.

-He made a total of 20 appearances in the 2020 NRL season as the Sydney Roosters reached the finals but were eliminated by Canberra ending their quest for a third straight premiership.
+He made a total of 20 appearances in the 2020 season as the Roosters reached the finals but were eliminated by Canberra ending their quest for a third straight premiership.

-In December 2020, he signed a contract extension keeping him with the Sydney Roosters until the end of the 2024 season.
+In December 2020, he signed a contract extension keeping him with the Roosters until the end of the 2024 season.